We have some Al Jazeera news here that we're going to share with you.

 Well, they'll argue our job is to be the mediator.

-Our job's to bring both sides together.
+Our job is to bring both sides together.

-And if this is their operating percent uh principle, whether it's Egypt, Libya, dealing overseas, whether it's dealing with Senate Democrats and the House Republicans.
+And if this is their operating principle, whether it's Egypt, Libya, dealing overseas, whether it's dealing with Senate Democrats and the House Republicans, who the hell are you, Ruth, to disagree with it?

 I would argue with that job description.

-But the president is, they don't call him the mediator of the free world.
+Sometimes their job is to be the mediator, but the president is, they don't call him the mediator of the free world.

 They call him the leader of the free world for a reason.

-He is the person to whom congressional democrats look.
+He is the person to whom congressional Democrats look.

 There's a lot of frustration about where's the White House on the continuing resolution.